-Chinese Academy of Financial Inclusion (CAFI) is an international professional research institute under the School of Finance and Economics at Renmin University of China.
+Chinese Academy of Financial Inclusion (CAFI) is an international professional research institute under the School of Finance at Renmin University of China.
 Guided by the concept of "Commitment, Action, Focus, and Impact", CAFI is committed to building a first-class think tank and platform for financial inclusion, facilitating the development of an inclusive financial system, and fulfilling the vision of "Good Finance and Good Society".

 By pooling domestic and international resources, CAFI focuses on the development and progress of inclusive finance and conducts fundamental and forward-looking work in the fields of policy making, research consultation, exchange and cooperation, knowledge sharing, capacity building, and innovative practice so as to provide policy makers, researchers, and industry practitioners with theoretical support, decision-making analysis, market insights, and practical experience.

 With Dr. Bei Duoguang as the president and Dr. Zhao Xijun as the co-president, CAFI takes pride in its outstanding team led by seasoned scholars and experts.
 The members of the board of directors and the advisory council are from regulatory agencies, leading industry agencies, and research institutions from home and abroad.

 On the basis of my understanding of finance, my life can be viewed as a three-phase metamorphosis.